damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 ## GitLab CI: Deployment & environments

-This post is a success story of one imaginary news portal, and you're the happy owner, the editor and the only developer.
+This post is a success story of one imaginary news portal, and you're the happy owner, the editor, and the only developer.
 Luckily you already host your project code on GitLab.com.
 You already know that you can
 [run tests with GitLab CI](https://about.gitlab.com/2016/07/29/the-basics-of-gitlab-ci/#run-our-first-test-inside-ci).
 Now you’re curious whether it can be used for deployment, and how far can you go with it.